 - 10-minute meal prep: To prep your grilled barbecue chicken ahead of time, I suggest brining the chicken according to Step 1 of Recipe Directions & preparing the dry rub according to the Prep notes.
 At dinnertime, all you have to do is fire up the grill, season the chicken, & grill.
 Easy!

-Keywords: grilled BBQ chicken, chicken recipes, grilling recipes, barbecue, grilled, easy, weeknight dinner
+Keywords: grilled BBQ chicken, chicken recipes, grilling recipes, barbecue, grilled, easy, weeknight dinner, summer

-- All PWWB Go-To Grilling Marinade Recipes – 13 go-to recipes you’ll turn to time & time again, all summer long.
+- PWWB Go-To Grilling Marinades – 13 go-to recipes you’ll turn to time & time again, all summer long!

 - All PWWB Grilling Recipes